Teyuto/videojs-popups/readme.md

 - `theme`: Theme of the popup (e.g., 'dark', 'light' or custom css class).
 - `markerColor`: Color of the progress bar marker (default red).
 - `jumpSeconds`: Number of seconds to jump when clicking the popup marker.
 - `showOnce`: Destroy popup after first appearance
+- `progress`: Display a progress bar on the popup
+- `progressColor`: Color of progress bar
+- `showOnce`: Destroy popup after first appearance
 - `onClick`: Function to execute when the popup is clicked.
 - `onHover`: Function to execute when the popup is hovered over.